Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD) Assessments

 ADHD medications can only be initiated by a specialist.
 NHMP doctors cannot start these medications without a diagnosis and recommendation by a specialist.

-If ADHD medication if recommended by a clinic, it can then be transferred to the NHS, with NHMP prescribing under a “shared care agreement”.
+If ADHD medication is recommended by an NHS clinic (either local or Right to Choose), NHMP can prescribe under a “shared care agreement”.
 NHMP will only accept a shared care agreement if:

 Once prescribing is taken over by NHMP, patients are usually required to have some monitoring, typically weight, blood pressure and pulse every 6 months.
 If patients do not comply with this monitoring we reserve the right to discontinue prescribing.
 Patients will also need to be seen regularly (usually every 6 or 12 months) by their treating clinic.

-Until a shared care agreement is in place, the patient must continue to be seen in their right to choose/private clinic and have all medication prescribed privately.
+Until a shared care agreement is in place, the patient must continue to be seen in their right to choose clinic and all medication needs to be prescribed privately.